https://www.teldat.com/wp-content/uploads/2024/05/Juan-Costa-96x96.jpeg

 Meltdown and spectreThe Meltdown and Spectre vulnerabilities were discovered last year, but only disclosed recently to the public.
 Both vulnerabilities are of the same family.
 They fundamentally affect certain CPU designs with around 20-years’ worth of processors and certain upcoming designs cannot be classified totally secure.

 To eliminate these vulnerabilities entirely will require a rethink of how a modern processor functions.
 However, it is very important to note that NOT all systems are affected.
-For example, no Teldat or bintec devices are affected at all.
+For example, no Teldat devices are affected at all.

 At the heart of the vulnerability is a modern processing technique known as speculative execution.
 In other words, this technique involves the computer performing a task before it’s needed.
 Speculative execution went mainstream between 15 to 20 years ago, so many CPUs made in the last 20 years or so could be vulnerable.